Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Preliminaries

 We use calligraphic letters (e.g., $\mathcal{A}$) for sets, capital letters for matrices (e.g., $A$), and unparenthesized superscripts to denote the power (e.g., $A^{k}$).
 For matrix indices, we use $A_{i, j}$ or $A(i, j)$ interchangeably to denote the entry in the $i^{th}$ row and the $j^{th}$ column.
 For row vector or column vector $v$, we use $v(i)$ to index its $i^{th}$ entry.
 Also, we denote hypergraph as $\mathcal{H}$ and graph as $\mathcal{G}$.

+Table \ref{TB: Notations} contains important notation and hyperparameters for quick reference.
 A hypergraph consists of vertices and hyperedges.
 A hyperedge $e$ is a connection between two or more vertices.
 We use the notation $v \in e$ if the hyperedge $e$ connects vertex $v$.
 This is also called ``$e$ is incident to $v$".
-We first provide the formal definition of an EDVW hypergraph.
 Definition \ref{df: edvw hypergraph} and \ref{df: R, W, Dv, De} provide necessary notations to define the hypergraph random walk in Definition \ref{df: transition matrix}.
 The transition matrix $P$ of EDVW hypergraphs is consistent with that of graphs.

-\begin{definition} \cite{DBLP:conf/icml/ChitraR19} (EDVW hypergraph).
+\begin{definition} \citep{DBLP:conf/icml/ChitraR19} (EDVW hypergraph).
 A hypergraph $\cm{H} = (\cm{V}, \cm{E}, \omega, \gamma)$ with edge-dependent vertex weight is defined as a set of vertices $\cm{V}$, a set $\cm{E} \subseteq 2^\cm{V}$ of hyperedges, a weight mapping $\omega(e): \cm{E} \rightarrow \mathbb{R}_+$ on every hyperedge $e \in \cm{E}$, and weight mappings $\gamma_e(v): \cm{V} \rightarrow \mathbb{R}_{\geq 0}$ corresponding to $e$ on every vertex $v$.
 For $e_1 \neq e_2$, $\gamma_{e_1}(v)$ and $\gamma_{e_2}(v)$ may be different.
 Without loss of generality, we index the vertices by $1, 2, ..., |\cm{V}|$, and let $\cm{V} = \{1, 2, ..., |\cm{V}|\}$. \end{definition}

 For an EDVW hypergraph $\cm{H} = (\cm{V}, \cm{E}, \omega, \gamma)$, $\omega(e) > 0$ for any $e \in \cm{E}$. $\gamma_e(v) \geq 0$ for any $e \in \cm{E}$ and $v \in \cm{V}$.
 Moreover, $\gamma_e(v) > 0 \iff v \in e$.
 For instance, in a citation hypergraph, each publication is captured by a hyperedge.
 While each publication may have different citations (i.e., edge-weight $w(e)$), each author may have individual weight of contributions (i.e., publication-dependent $\gamma_e(v)$).